Soil Management Plan & Soil Excavation Plan

 Backfilling

 If the burden from the soil excavation is free of petroleum products and other hazardous materials, it can apply as backfill material within the excavation pit.
-Although, proper geotechnical and engineering geology methods are a requirement to ensure proper backfilling.
+However, proper geotechnical and engineering geology methods are a requirement to ensure proper backfilling.
 Additional clean soil may need to be brought in to fill the hole.
 The Soil Management Plan will include procedures for backfilling as well as the ASTM methods for compaction.
-And this includes calculations to estimate the adequate relative density.
+This includes calculations to estimate the adequate relative density.
 Furthermore, a soil excavation plan will prescribe mechanical compaction testing procedures.
 This assures that all work will meet the criteria of the ASTM standards.
 As a result, the final ground surface remains without risk of settlement or collapse.

 Contaminated Soil

 Additionally, the Soil Management Plan will explain how to handle soil with confirmation test results that conclude there is contamination.
 Following hazardous materials guidelines, the soil waste requires transportation off-site, for disposal or treatment purposes.
 The Soil Excavation Plan will detail the logistics, permitting requirements, and recommendations for dealing with soil waste.
-And the backfill procedures will then commence using clean backfill soil with certification.
+The backfill procedures will then commence using clean backfill soil with certification.

 Final Reports and Case Closure